zicklag/blog/content/hop-hvm-mini-language-conclusion.md

 ### If Statements

-With the power of substitutions you can make if-else statements:
+You can make if-else statements:

 ```dart
 (If 1 a b) = a